patrickballantyne/USRetailCentres/README.md

 ## Part Three - The '*Who*'

-To demarcate catchments for the centres we build a calibrated Huff model, utilising the SafeGraph 'weekly patterns' data - we use the data in calibrating the *alpha* and *beta* parameters of the model, before fitting the model with attractiveness and distance as the input variables.
+To demarcate catchments for the centres we build a calibrated Huff model, utilising the SafeGraph 'weekly patterns' data - we use the data in calibrating the *alpha* and *beta* parameters of the model by extracting observed patronage probabilities for census block groups from the visitor_home_cbg variable, before fitting the model with attractiveness and distance as below:

+- Attractiveness - size, diversity, total number of visits
+- Distance - road network distances computed using the hereR API.

-This section of the paper is still a work in progress, but working functions can be found [HERE](https://github.com/patrickballantyne/USRetailCentres/blob/main/Analysis%20Code/Developing%20Catchment%20Methodology.R)
+This section of the paper is still a work in progress, but working functions can be found [HERE](https://github.com/patrickballantyne/USRetailCentres/blob/main/Source%20Code/Helper%20Functions%20-%20Catchments.R)